 Image courtesy of: datamation.com

-• Augmented reality.
+• Augmented Reality or Mixed Reality.
 Unlike Virtual Reality where both the environment and the information displayed are graphics processed by a computer, the Augmented Reality uses the real physical environment to provide us with data and information in real time.
 This technology is a very powerful tool that can be used to support production processes and improves decision making based on the information that provides.

 Image courtesy of: CISCO